-The Australia New Zealand Food Standards Code - Standard 2.9.5: Food for Special Medical Purposes (under development) sets out the requirements under these standards for foods that have medical purposes.
-Part II, Subsection A.1 of the submission should confirm that these requirements have been met.
+The Australia New Zealand Food Standards Code - Standard 2.9.5: Food for Special Medical Purposes1 sets out the requirements under these standards for foods that have medical purposes.
+Subsection A.1 of the submission should confirm that these requirements have been met.